-Agenda Item #4 - Review and Approval of the August 4, 2022 Meeting Summary
+Agenda Item #4 - \Review and Approval of the August 4, 2022 Meeting Summary

-Mr. Steve Henry made the motion to approve the August 4, 2022 Meeting Summary.
-Ms. Marion Briggs seconded the motion.
+Mr. Scott Philips made the motion to approve the August 4, 2022 Meeting Summary.
+Mr. D'Juan Harris seconded the motion.
 There were no objections, and the motion passed unanimously.

-Agenda Item #5 - Endorsement of the Aviation Priorities
+Agenda Item #5 - \Endorsement of the Aviation Priorities

 Mr. Ron Gogoi presented this agenda item to recommend that the MPO endorse the Lee County Port Authority's (LCPA) priorities for aviation projects at the Southwest Florida International Airport (RSW) and the Page Field Airport.
 He provided a Power Point presentation that included slides with information on the 2022 Aviation Priorities for RSW and the 2022 Aviation Priorities for Page Field.
-His presentation can be viewed here: Aviation Priorities The individual priority lists for RSW and Page Field were emailed to the TAC and CAC on Monday, August 29th and can also be viewed at the following links: RSW Aviation Priorities and Page Field Aviation Priorities The committee discussed the designation of project status in the priority list, explanation of project progress, and terminal expansion start date for construction.
+His presentation can be viewed here: Aviation Priorities The individual priority lists for RSW and Page Field were emailed to the TAC and CAC on Monday, August 29th and can also be viewed at the following links: RSW Aviation Priorities and Page Field Aviation Priorities The committee discussed the new concourse project, project increases and inflation, bond funding, FDOT program funding, FAA funding, construction of new public safety building at Page Field, and upcoming LCPA presentation.

-Mr. Randy Krise made the motion to recommend MPO Board endorsement of the Aviation Priorities.
-Ms. Bev Larson seconded the motion.
+Mr. Scott Philips made the motion to recommend MPO Board endorsement of the Aviation Priorities.
+Mr. Ian Sikonia seconded the motion.
+There were no objections, and the motion passed unanimously.